9.3 Recovery of overpayments

 - where the amount of the benefit cannot be quantified

-- where a recipient was found to be ineligible for social assistance for a month due to high earnings, but was eligible the following month
+- where a recipient was found to be ineligible for social assistance for a month due to high earnings but was eligible the following month.

 Recovery of overpayments

-Delivery agents should attempt to collect 100% of an overpayment where there is evidence to substantiate the overpayment.
+The delivery agent and delivery partners should attempt to collect 100% of an overpayment where there is evidence to substantiate the overpayment.

 Overpayment recovery should be activated when an overpayment balance is over $2.50.
 Where the balance is $2.50 or less, the overpayment should be deemed temporarily uncollectible, and may be recommended for write off during the annual write off process (for more information, please see the Temporarily uncollectible overpayments section and the Administrative write-off process section).